DigitalSurvival/Stage7/docs/configuration options.md

     rootpw_crypt <password>

   Parameters:
-    password - The pre-hashed password for the root user.
+    password - the pre-hashed password for the root user.

 stage_uri - Specifies the URI to the stage tarball (required).